History of the Faculty of Communication, Culture and Society

 With the creation, in 2007, of the Institute of Italian Studies, the Faculty entered a new phase.
 Its humanistic dimension became stronger and its interdisciplinary vocation was redefined in a new way, through a broad idea of Italian civilisation in which language and literature are interwoven with art and music, with particular attention to the contribution of Italian civilisation in the European context.

-Today, the Faculty of Communication Sciences is underlined by an ever-increasing plurality of disciplines, languages and perspectives.
+Today, the Faculty of Communication, Culture and Society is underlined by an ever-increasing plurality of disciplines, languages and perspectives.
 It has embarked on a new journey of development, which can be summarised by as "Communication, culture and society", with the aim of taking up major present and future challenges, with boldness and responsibility.